Fact: there’s promising research suggesting that black cohosh can regulate hormones and support ovulation in women with PCOS.

 Also, be aware that most experts recommend using this herb for no more than 6 months.

 This is because most (but not all) of the studies done on black cohosh lasted for 6 months.
 There’s not sufficient data showing that it can be used safely for longer periods of time.

 Also, keep in mind that like all herbs, the results you get from black cohosh depend greatly on your diet and lifestyle.

-So, to learn more about creating a healthy diet and lifestyle for PCOS, read this post on how to beat PCOS naturally, as well as this guide on what to include in your fertility diet to improve egg quality.
+So, whether you use black cohosh or some other supplement, pay attention to the quality of your diet.
+If you need help with this aspect of things, you can follow this guide on how to beat PCOS symptoms naturally, as well as this one on what to include in your fertility diet to improve egg quality.